edtoken/mockoon-config-transformer/README.md

 - Correctly restores unknown properties

 ## Motivation
-Actually, Mockoon stores each environment file in one JSON file.
-This file has a big and complex structure, and finally, this makes it impossible to resolve control-version conflicts when a few developers work in the same environment same time.
+Mockoon currently stores each environment in a single JSON file.
+This file has a complex and extensive structure, making it challenging to resolve version control conflicts when multiple developers are working in the same environment simultaneously.

-Developers need something right now, to be able to store environment files in control version systems and have clean review processes of the environment updates.
+Developers urgently need a solution to store environment files in version control systems and facilitate clean review processes for environment updates.

-At some time Mockoon will have git friendly environment file structure, and because of that the main principle is:
+At some point, Mockoon will adopt a more Git-friendly environment file structure.
+Therefore, our main principle is as follows:

-This tool works with the Mockoon environment file does not add any extra values, and fully restores the original Mockoon config to allow you to stop using this tool at any time.
+This tool interacts with the Mockoon environment file without adding any additional values, ensuring a full restoration of the original Mockoon configuration.
+This allows you to discontinue using this tool at any time."

 ## How is the CLI tool tested?
 Mockoon has 2000+  [samples](https://Mockoon.com/mock-samples/category/all/) of the APIs, which is hosted in the [mock-samples](https://github.com/Mockoon/mock-samples) repo.